1 Definitions and Interpretation

-26.3 Each Club participating in a semi final and the final shall ensure that in the 6 days preceding the day of the match there is a continuous period of 2 hours during which broadcasters and title sponsors may conduct interviews with Players (and at least 1 Player) and the Manager, which interviews may be transmitted live and/or recorded.
+26.3.1 in the week preceding the day of the match there is a continuous period of 2 hours during which broadcasters and title sponsor (semi-final and final only) may conduct interviews with Players (and at least 1 Player) and the Manager, which interviews may be transmitted live and/or recorded; and

 27 Sponsorship and Other Commercial Arrangements

 27.1 The Management Committee shall have power to negotiate and administer sponsorship and other commercial agreements (including broadcasting) relating to the Competition.
 Any such agreement entered into by The League shall be binding upon each Club and each Club shall comply with the requirements of the Management Committee in relation thereto.
 27.2 Subject as aforesaid and without prejudice to the generality of Rule 27.1, each Club must, if required by the sponsor, commercial partner or broadcaster, make available the contracted services and facilities at the Club’s home ground.

 27.3 Without prejudice to the generality of the foregoing, each Club participating in the Final shall procure that their Club’s Manager will wear a pin badge supporting the League’s nominated charity partner for that Season (and no other branding relating to charities unless otherwise featured on the Clubs entire playing kit and/or training wear pursuant to the FA Kit Advertising Regulations).